scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 With option 1 and 2 we bring given instances into scope by `importing` them explicitly.
 With option 3 we bring them into scope with inheritance.
-With options 4 and 5 instances are *always* in implicit scope, regardless of where we try to use them.
+With options 4 and 5 instances are *always* in the contextual abstractions scope, regardless of where we try to use them.

 It is conventional to put type class instances in a companion object (option 4 and 5 above) if there is only one sensible implementation, or at least one implementation that is widely accepted as the default.
-This makes type class instances easier to use as no import is required to bring them into the implicit scope.
+This makes type class instances easier to use as no import is required to bring them into the contextual abstractions scope.

 [^implicit-search]: If you're interested in the finer rules of implicit resolution in Scala, start by taking a look at [this Stack Overflow post on implicit scope][link-so-implicit-scope]